terrytang0905/TT_Tech_Space/blogs/2014-12-20-lucene-search-design-note.md

 ### I.FullText Search Architecture

+- NLP based on rule
+- NLP based on statistics

-Here are the following main function aspects for fulltext search engine.
+Here are the following main areas for fulltext search engine(Fulltext search is statistics mathematical model).
 I will explain every function step by step later.

 #### 1.1.Index/Information Crawler: